Are you looking for technical writing portfolios to help inspire you? You’ve come to the right place.

 Mario Garon is a technical writer with a background in translation [English/French].
 He has a great passion for communicating complex ideas to readers in a simple manner and improving our everyday lives.
 The portfolio starts with his quick introduction and goes deep into all stages of his projects.
 There is also a Blog section that has posts around different tech topics written by Mario.
 He has also shared his resume to give a brief summary of his skills and experience relevant to technical communication.
 Clients can reach out to him by filling out a form on the Contact page.

-Chelsea Moats is a renowned technical writer and designer who has been generating excellent copy for its clients and readers for many years.
-Some of its past employers are eBay, ProWrite, HealthSpot, and Johnson & Johnson Company.
+Chelsea Palmer is a renowned technical writer and designer who has been generating excellent copy for her clients and readers for many years.
+Some of her past employers are eBay, ProWrite, HealthSpot, and Johnson & Johnson Company.
 The Homepage of her personal website displays her major services: technical communication, digital and visual rhetoric, professional writing, and usability testing.

 Her portfolio showcases all her recent technical writing projects, with short descriptions and appealing screenshots.
 What’s interesting is that the site has a page covering everything about creating technical documentation.
 Also, Chelsea’s portfolio contains individual pages having her resume and contact details.